sam8beard/reorg/README.md

 </h2>

 <h3 align="center">
-    A tool that leverages customizable, user-defined, rule-based sorting.
-Organize cluttered files and directories with ease.
+    A tool that leverages customizable, rule-based sorting to organize cluttered files and directories with ease.
 </h3>